 However if we instead find the maxima of the tractional component at 65N independently to the maximum annual tide then there is a far more stable dependency.
 The following plot shows the maximum tide and the maximum tractional acceleration calculated independently for each year.
 Superimposed in red is what I call the ‘melt index’ which is defined as the tractional acceleration weighted by its offset (in days) from midsummer maximum insolation (June 21).

 If date < April or date > August MI=0

-The maximum traction at the poles is now also nearly constant but there is a definite cyclical effect on the timing with the seasons in they occur in as picked up by the melt index.
+The maximum traction at the poles is now also nearly constant but there is a definite cyclical effect on the timing with the seasons in which they occur, as picked up by the melt index.
 If we assume that large tides combined with high insolation enhances the arctic ice summer melting then this follows a roughly 40 year cycle.

 This graph is a zoom in on the last of the period 1600 – 2100.
 If the tides influence the summer melt then we would expect to see a roughly 40 year regular variation in ice extent.